Applying for a student grant from SUSI

 - If your grant is delayed, you might be able to get a grant advance from your bank.
 This is an interest free loan for up to nine months, so long as you can prove that you’ll eventually get a grant.

 - The grant may cover your college registration fee.
-If the grant is late, there’s a risk that your college or uni will ask for a late payments fee.
+If the grant is late, there’s a risk that your college will ask for a late payments fee.
 Check this at the College Fees office where you pick up your grant cheque.

 - The grant isn’t usually paid on repeat years unless you can prove that illness caused you to repeat.